gdalle/HiddenMarkovModels.jl/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06436/status.svg)](https://doi.org/10.21105/joss.06436)

-A Julia package for simulation, inference and learning of Hidden Markov Models.
+A Julia package for simulation, inference and learning of Hidden Markov Models for which the hidden state has discrete rather than continuous values.

 ## Getting started